Chart Color Schemes

 Employment drivers in Eurobodalla Hinterland are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Between June 2024 and June 2025, Eurobodalla Hinterland's labour force decreased by 3.6% and employment fell by 4.9%, leading to a rise in unemployment rate of 1.3 percentage points.
-This contrasts with Rest of NSW where employment fell by 0.1%, labour force expanded by 0.3%, and unemployment rose by 0.4 percentage points.
-State-level data from Sep-25 shows that NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Eurobodalla Hinterland's employment mix suggests local growth of approximately 6.2% over five years and 12.8% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+Health care & social assistance has limited presence at 13.9% compared to 16.9% regionally.
+The area offers limited local employment opportunities as indicated by Census data.
+Between June 2024 and June 2025, the labour force decreased by 3.6%, while employment fell by 4.9%, increasing unemployment by 1.3 percentage points.
+This contrasts with Rest of NSW where employment fell by 0.1% and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Eurobodalla Hinterland's employment mix suggests local growth of approximately 6.2% over five years and 12.8% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment